ktnharris22/Git_Demo_9-7/README.md

 https://github.com/ktnharris22/Git_Demo_9-7.git

 Activity 3:
-Break into groups of 2-3 and do some work...
 1. Every member of the group create your own branch.
 Name it after yourself.
 2. Create a txt file and answer these 3 questions.
     1. What Program are you in?